Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 ## Credits
 ### Content
+All code has been written by myself.
+There have been instances where I have used online sources for guidance on particular issues, but the code has been adapted by myself for the purpose of my site (see Acknowledgements).

 All of the location description text has been sourced directly from the locations' own website.

 ### Images